 1. Length of ownership

 How long have you owned the property?
-12 years
+12

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

-Driveway
+• Driveway

 Shared parking

-● On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Don't know desirable to preserve or enhance)?
+Yes / No / Den't know

 5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
 Yes / No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yos / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No il you have answered yes, please answer the timee questions below. (i) Were the replacements the same shape and type as the ones you replaced?
+If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
 Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (windows when the work was completed): vith approximate new windows - September 2020 New back door - September 2020 Please give any guarantees which you received for this work to your solicitor or e estate agent.
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (vidates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e estate agent.

 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed? already installed when bought the house c.
-Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: simply business d.
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas central heating If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed?
+Unsure of date as was in when I bought property.
+C. Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
-(Please provide the month and year). august 2020 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+(Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yos / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+Yes / Ne b.
 Are you aware of the existence of asbestos in your property?
 Yes / No If you have answered yes, please give details: